-VII.
-Natural and Environmental Degradation
+Natural and Environmental Degradation Definition:

-Poverty and environmental issues interlinked.
-Environmental problems cause severe suffering to the poor, i.e. poverty is influenced climate change. different natural risks and various forms of pollution.
-Carbon emissions, the use of chemicals and pesticides, industrial pollution, sea-level rises create floods, droughts, salinity, temperatures, increase reduce habitats for biodiversity and augment the tiredness of the land.
-Poor people are most affected by these occurrences and poverty also through these increases environmental incidences.
+Poverty and environmental issues are interlinked.
+Environmental problems cause severe suffering to the poor, i.e. poverty is influenced by climate change, different natural risks and various forms of pollution.
+Carbon emissions, the use of chemicals and pesticides, industrial pollution, sea-level rises create floods, droughts, salinity, increase temperatures, reduce habitats for biodiversity and augment the tiredness of the land.
+Poor people are most affected by these occurrences and poverty also increases through these environmental incidences.